-VDEM has created two new operational positions to support individuals with disabilities during response and recovery operations.
-These are not full-time positions; they are active only during response and recovery, as needed.
-The Access and Functional Needs Officer is a Command Staff position with responsibility for ensuring the accessibility of the Virginia Emergency Support Team's response and recovery operations.
-The Access and Functional Needs Coordinator supports and assists at mass care facilities, recovery centers, and distribution sites to ensure universal accessibility of emergency programs and services.
+During emergencies, VDEM has also created several operational positions to support individuals with disabilities during response and recovery operations.
+These are not full-time positions; they are active as needed during response and recovery.
+They include:

+- The Access and Functional Needs Officer is a Command Staff position with responsibility for ensuring the accessibility of the Virginia Emergency Support Team's response and recovery operations. - The Access and Functional Needs Coordinator is a field position that ensures the universal accessibility of emergency programs and services at mass care facilities, recovery centers, and distribution sites.
+This position also advises managers of mass care facilities recovery centers, evacuations assembly centers, and distributions sties on matters related to individuals with disabilities and others with AFNs.

-Since January 2016, VDEM has facilitated conference calls with disability service organizations and agencies during every state and federally declared disaster in Virginia.
+Since January 2016, VDEM has facilitated conference calls with disability service organizations and agencies during every state- and federally declared disaster in Virginia.
 The purpose of these calls is to facilitate a common operating picture of the mass care, emergency assistance, and recovery for a disaster event; identify existing concerns and needs and emerging issues for individuals with disabilities and others with access and functional needs; coordinate the activities of the agencies and organizations responding to identified and anticipated needs; disseminate public talking points and information to the disability community; solicit information from the disability community regarding needed public messaging, rumors, and effectiveness of current public information; and make decisions on the acquisition, prioritization, and allocation of resources and assistance to localities and individuals.

-If needed, in the event of a serious disaster, DARS has coordinated with Federal Emergency Management Agency (FEMA), the Virginia National Guard, and VDEM for the distribution of food.
+If needed, in the event of a serious disaster or emergency, DARS can coordinate with AAAs, federal Emergency Management Agency (FEMA), the Virginia National Guard, and VDEM for the distribution of food.